Gamefist/Skuddbot-v2-wiki/christmas-2020.md

 # Christmas 2020 event
 The year 2020 is almost over, and what a year it has been.
 But, 2020 is not going to end without the **FIRST EVER** seasonal Skuddbot event!
-On the 24th, 25th and 26th of December you can gain extra Skuddbux and Experience **AND** be entered to a giveaway for a giftcard of your choice!
+On the 24th, 25th and 26th of December you can gain extra Skuddbux and Experience **AND** be entered to a giveaway for a gift card of your choice!

 ## Extra Skuddbux and Experience
 Did someone say 30.000 XP and 15.000 Skuddbux for free?
 Yes I did.
 Claim your daily bonus on the 24th, 25th and 26th to get a total bonus of 30k XP and 15k Skuddbux!
 It's that simple!